Can you get a balance transfer card with bad credit?

 Cons

-• Most credit cards for bad credit don’t offer preferential interest rates on new purchases, so you’ll want to avoid putting new purchases on your card if you open one for the balance transfer offer.
+Most credit cards for bad credit don’t offer intro APR offers on new purchases, so you’ll want to avoid putting new purchases on your card if you open one for the balance transfer offer.

-• Another downside is that you’ll likely also have to pay balance transfer fees that will add to your debt amount right away, though you may still save money in the long run by paying lower interest.
+You’ll likely have to pay balance transfer fees that will add to your debt amount right away (though you may still save money in the long run by paying lower interest).

-• It’s also important to remember that you should have a solid repayment plan in place.
-Unless you’re serious about debt repayment, transferring balances may not help you accomplish anything other than moving debt from one place to another.
-If you’re opening new cards that give you more available credit and you keep spending as usual, transferring balances could even leave you with more debt to deal with in the end.
+Transferring balances may not help you accomplish anything other than moving debt from one place to another.
+If you keep spending as usual on the new card, transferring balances could leave you with more debt.

 Alternatives to a balance transfer if you have bad credit